chrisephoto/wheel-database/README.md

 # Wheel Database

 I created this page to serve as a searchable database of Japanese made wheels - especially those less known, including photos and specifications of each wheel.
-This was heavily inspired by the work Quentin has done at [Kyusha Shoes](https://www.kyushashoes.com).
+This was heavily inspired by the work done at [Kyusha Shoes](https://www.kyushashoes.com).

 There is still quite a bit of work to do to before the database can be fully populated.
 Things left to do include:
 * CSS: Finish layout and design of Wheel Detail modal